i5heu/Musalias/README.md

 ### Docker
 - **dc** - shortcut for docker-compose or docker compose
 - **dcl** - shortcut for docker-compose or docker compose logs -f -n 500
+- **dcli** - If fzf is available you'll get a fuzzy selector; otherwise a numbered menu.
 - **recomp** - will pull, down and up as deamon a docker compose, will remove orphans, and follow logs after up
 - **recompBuild** - will pull, build, down and up as deamon a docker compose, will remove orphans, and follow logs after up